-As part of the Horticultural Traineeship at the Garden Museum, Thomas has the opportunity to work with experienced gardeners across the UK.
+As part of the Horticultural Traineeship at the Garden Museum, Thomas has the opportunity to work with experienced gardeners across the UK and overseas.
 This year-long traineeship has been generously funded by The National Gardens Scheme and the Museum’s Friends Group in Leicestershire and Rutland.

 Over the last year I have been fortunate to complete several placements at different gardens across the UK.
 For my final posting, and after much unsubtle hinting to the Museum’s Head Gardener, Matt Collins, I ventured overseas, travelling south across the continent to Italy.
 We arranged for me to garden on a private estate in Chianti, Tuscany, working with Head Gardener, Will Smithson, previously of South Wood Farm in Devon.

 Perched on a hill, the estate has uninterrupted views of surrounding woodland and vineyards; cypress trees scattered across the Tuscan landscape.
 Will has been overseeing changes to the gardens for the last 18 months, including a new cut flower garden and productive kitchen garden, in addition to meadow creation and extensive tree and topiary planting that must have taken quite some shifting.
 Only a handful of buildings can be spotted in the distance, the surrounding views looking out from the estate are exquisite but, I think, uncapturable on camera.
 A plethora of sprawling greens, yellowing vines, and dark silhouettes of hills beyond.